BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 What can we expect to gain with pipelining ?
-Ideally, a pipelined processor would run at 1 CPI, but this is without stalls required to resolve certain configurations (rependencies and branches).
+Ideally, a pipelined processor would run at 1 CPI, but this is without stalls required to resolve certain configurations (dependencies and branches).
 If you compare `femtorv-gracilis` (`rv32imc`) with `vexriscv imac` (that is pipelined), you can see that `vexriscv` is more than twice faster.